Animatron/player/doc/API.md

 ### Player Options

 You may pass options object to player, if you want to configure it accurately.
+Both `createPlayer` and `player.init` may get options as second, optional, parameter.

 #### mode ####